Tal-mizrahi/PowerPuff-Android-Game/README.md

 # Mobile Game: Powerpuff Girls vs. Mojo Jojo

 ## Overview
 Welcome to the Powerpuff Girls mobile game!
 In this endless runner, you control the Powerpuff Girls as they evade their arch-nemesis, Mojo Jojo.
 Starting with three lives, your goal is to avoid Mojo Jojo's attacks for as long as possible.
 Each time you collide with Mojo Jojo, you lose a life.
-Once all lives are lost, the game resets and you can try again to beat your high score.
+Once all lives are lost, the game resets.

 ## Features
 - **Endless Gameplay:** Test your reflexes and see how long you can last.